RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 ```

 Also, because the script is written with the logic in the root, instead of in a function, we have no easy way to execute the script in our tests.

+***`logic in the root` It took me a minute to figure out what was meant by this.
+Consider leading with what as wrong.
+Something like `because the script as
+written did not use functions, dot sourcing the files always executed all of the
+logic in the file.
+There was no easy way to execute the script without also
+executing all of the logic it contains.`***

 In short, the code I wrote may work, but it was not easily testable!